JBenPiel/PiHole-DoH/README.md

 *<sub>If you are using a device with an ARM processor use one of the alternative install options for Docker Compose.</sub>
 ## Setup

-Replace `email@email.com` with your email address and define `CF_ZONE_API_TOKEN` and `DOMAIN` in the `.env` file.
-Replace the various host rules with your domain name.
-Optionally, set a `PASSWORD` variable for PiHole to be used for login to the dashboard.
+Set values for your environment in the `.env` file.
+Optionally, set `PASSWORD` and `TIME_ZONE` environment variables for the PiHole container.

 Start the containers: